diegoTonzi/binpacking-api/README.md

 # binpacking-api

-A simple api to use the binpacking core project.
+A simple api to expose the binpacking core project.